Last Exit to Brooklyn (film): Plot

 In 1952 Brooklyn, workers have entered the sixth month of a strike against the local factory.
-Shop steward Harry Black relishes his new role as the strike secretary as it is more lucrative than his job and allows him to get out of the house, away from his wife who does not realize that Harry is gay.
+Shop steward Harry Black relishes his new role as the strike secretary as it is more lucrative than his job and allows him to get out of the house, away from his wife Mary who does not realize that Harry is gay.
 Boyce, the union leader, tries to negotiate between the factory and union representatives.

 Meanwhile, Tralala is a prostitute who lures unsuspecting sailors out to a vacant lot to be robbed by Vinnie, an ex-convict and Tralala's pimp.
 Georgette is a young transgender woman who harbors a crush on Vinnie.
-Big Joe, one of the striking workers, learns that his daughter is pregnant out of wedlock by Tommy, one of the factory workers known for riding a motorcycle and confronts him at the strike office, leading to a fight.
-Joe's son admires Tommy and is saving for a motorcycle to impress Tralala.
-Tommy agrees to marry Joe's daughter, but the baby is born before the wedding.
-At the wedding party, Joe again starts a fight with Tommy, but they make peace when they realize their fighting is threatening the baby.
+Big Joe, one of the striking workers, learns that his daughter Donna is pregnant out of wedlock by Tommy, one of the factory workers known for riding a motorcycle and confronts him at the strike office, leading to a fight.
+Joe's son Spook admires Tommy and is saving for a motorcycle to impress Tralala.
+Tommy agrees to marry Donna but the baby is born before the wedding.
+At the wedding party, Joe again starts a fight with Tommy but they make peace when they realize their fighting is threatening the baby.

 Harry meets Regina, another transgender woman, and falls in love with her.
 Sleeping at Regina's one morning, he misses the arrival of trucks at the factory, which force their way in.
 The strikers try to prevent the trucks from leaving, which escalates into a riot.
 The police disperse the riot with water cannons and tear gas and Harry is injured in a fight with one of the strikebreaking drivers, making him a hero to the strikers.
-Harry introduces Vinnie to Boyce, who takes up an offer from Vinnie to destroy the trucks of the contractor responsible, but he then fires Harry after discovering his abuse of expenses and his absence the morning the trucks arrived.
+Harry introduces Vinnie to Boyce, who takes up an offer from Vinnie to destroy the trucks of the contractor responsible but he then fires Harry after discovering his abuse of expenses and his absence the morning the trucks arrived.
 Harry returns to Regina, who throws him out.
-Heartbroken, Harry is badly beaten by Vinnie and his associates, who encourage Georgette to join in.
+Heartbroken, Harry is badly beaten by Vinnie and his associates after attempting to perform oral sex on Bobby, a young boy.

-Tralala also meets a kindly sailor in Manhattan who appears to truly love her and lets her move in with him.
-When he is eventually sent away to war, he leaves her a note expressing his hope that he will return from the war to rekindle their relationship.
+Tralala also meets Steve, a kindly sailor in Manhattan who appears to truly love her and lets her move in with him.
+When Steve is eventually sent away to war, he leaves her a note expressing his hope that he will return from the war to rekindle their relationship.
 Depressed, she goes to one of her old haunts and drunkenly exposes her breasts to a mixed group of locals and sailors before encouraging the men to have sex with her.
 This escalates into a gang rape.
-Tralala is left catatonic on a mattress, where Joe's son finds her.
+Tralala is left catatonic on a mattress, where Spook finds her.

-At Tommy's wedding, Boyce announces that management has caved to their demands and the factory will reopen on Monday, prompting celebration.
+At Tommy and Donna's wedding, Boyce announces that management has caved to their demands and the factory will reopen on Monday, prompting celebration.
 On Monday, as they return to work, Joe eventually welcomes Tommy to the family and offers him marital advice if he ever needs it.